LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSOlinSystemsBuilding]] - Examples suitable for visualizing Olin's network
 - [[MMSPhenomenaOfComplexSystems]] - What are the universal phenomena of living systems?
 - [[MMSPhilOfSciA]] - Building blocks for my philosophy of science
+- [[MMSPlantMetaphorAppliedToMoney]] - Using the plant as a way to visualize money assets and flows
 - [[MMSQ-Transdisciplinary-awareness]] - Question to the community: How do you stay aware of people's efforts and insights beyond your own discipline?
+- [[MMSReadToShare]] - Marbles ready to be shared
 - [[MMSSensingA]] - A visual methaphor for the process/phenomenon of sensing our world and feeling the whole reality
 - [[MMSShiningLightOnTruth]] - The same object of focus shows different truths depending on the state of the observer
 - [[MMSSocialReproductionA]] - Autopoiesis and the re-production of social systems